DUNDAI1998/RflyPano/README.md

 ---

-## 📷 Hardware Setup (Optional Reference)

-To better illustrate the data acquisition process, we also provide an overview of our **custom-built quad-fisheye panoramic UAV** used for dataset collection in real-world experiments.
+## 🚩 Panorama UAV for Sim-to-Real

+To assess the sim-to-real gap of the proposed dataset, we collect real-world panoramic images using an ultra-low-altitude UAV equipped with a four-fisheye camera configuration.
+The hardware platform is continuously optimized to narrow the gap between simulation and reality.
+Additional real-world scenes will be included in the benchmark upon acceptance.

 ![UAV Hardware Example](assets/panoUAV.png)
 *(replace with actual UAV photo)*

 Main onboard modules:
-- **Jetson Orin NX** – onboard AI computing.
+- **Jetson Orin NX** – onboard algorithm computing.
-- **Multi-fisheye Camera Processor** – handles four synchronized fisheye cameras.
+- **Multi-fisheye Camera Processor** – processes inputs from four synchronized fisheye cameras.
-- **Flight Control Unit (FCU) with GPS** – navigation and localization.
+- **Flight Control Unit (FCU) with GPS** – provides navigation and localization.
-- **Four Fisheye Cameras** – mounted around the UAV for 360° vision.
+- **Four Fisheye Cameras** – mounted around the UAV to achieve panoramic vision consistent with the proposed configuration.
----